-Some people love the pharmaceutical and some people despise it: there is little middle ground.
+Some people esteem the pharmaceutical industry and some people despise it: there is little middle ground.
 The pharmaceutical industry is the poster-child of every intellectual monopoly supporter.
 It is the vivid example that, without the sheltering patents provide inventors with, the outpouring of new wonder drugs we have grown accustomed to would have not materialized, our life expectancies would be a lot shorter, and millions of people would have died of the diseases Big Pharma has instead managed to cure.
 In the opposite camp, Big Pharma is the scourge of humanity: a club of oligopolistic white men that, by controlling medicine around the globe and refusing to sell drugs at their marginal cost, are letting millions of poor people die.
 Withdrawal of supply by the big pharmaceuticals is as close to economic crime as anything can be, we are told.
 The wonders of contemporary medicine and biotechnology are the fruits of intellectual property, it is countered.

 This sounds utterly complicated, so let us handle it with care and, for once, play the role of the wise fellows: in media stat virtus, et sanitas.
-In fact, we will move (instead of jump) into it so carefully that, by the end of the chapter, the reader may feel we just managed to check the water's temperature and, maybe, salinity.
 The pharmaceutical industry is a complicated beast to vivisect, which can be approached from many contradictory angles and viewpoints.
-We will stick to ours, narrow that it may be, and ask - how strong is the case for patents in pharmaceuticals?
+We will keep to ours, narrow that it may be, and ask - how strong is the case for patents in pharmaceuticals?
 Is there substantial evidence that without patents we would not have the medicines we have, or at least we would have a lot fewer and worse medicines?
 Would the industry shut down and talent move to some other, more rewarding, enterprise if patents on drugs were more or less abolished, that is, if the world became like Switzerland until 1978 or Italy until a year later?

 In fact, we shall see that while Big Pharma is not necessarily the monster some depict, the case for patents in pharmaceuticals is a lot weaker than most people think - and so, apparently, even under the most favorable circumstances patents are not necessarily good for society, for consumers, or in this case, for sick people.
-Patents are good for monopolists, but that much we knew already.
+Patents are good for monopolists, but that much we knew.